 The fashion industry uses tall, ultra-thin models to impress and intimidate customers.
 The tactic increases clothing sales, but these models aren’t the best examples of beauty.
 Similarly, paid beauty writers and influencers make their money from advertising fashion and beauty products.
 The conflict of interest discourages them from giving accurate advice.

 Body-positive influencers sometimes praise the beauty of unhealthy figures in a way that seems disconnected from reality.
 They expand their audience through flattery and pandering, not honesty.
 Journalists lie about beauty to bolster their favorite social and political causes, which they consider far more important than the truth.

 Men have incentives to lie about what attracts them as well.
 To be polite, or to flatter.
 Or even to show their good taste.
 Pretending not to notice overt sex appeal is a way of signaling refinement and class.
 It implies that they’re subtler and more perceptive than other men.
 But it also projects a false picture of what they really want.

 Some insecure women deride any concept of beauty that doesn't match what they see in the mirror.
 Unable to acknowledge their own imperfections, they hope words alone can make them the fairest of all.
 Even the most beautiful and self-assured women will lie, whether to guard their secrets, to sabotage their competitors, or because they don’t really know the answers themselves.

 “What makes a woman attractive?” is a milgram question.
 In other words, the social penalty for an unflattering answer is much higher than the reward for telling the truth.
-Because of this we simply can’t trust the answers we receive, even if they’re coming from friends and acquaintances.
+Because of this we simply can’t trust the answers we receive, even if they’re coming from friends.